matwerber1/aws-rds-stop-database/README.md

 ## Design

-A CloudWatch Event invokes a Lambda every six hours.
+A CloudWatch Event invokes a Lambda every 30 minutes.
 The Lambda function issues a stop command to the database named in the CloudFormation template's parameters.

 ## Other thoughts

-I chose the "rate-based" schedule for simplicity.
+I chose the rate-based schedule for simplicity.
 Sure, it leads to unecessary Lambda invocations but the cost during the month would be essentially 0.00 given that the AWS free tier would allow for ~1M invocations.

-Of course, an "event-driven" approach would perhaps be more technically sound in the sense that it would occur at exactly the right time.
-It wouldn't be difficult to hook into CloudWatch Events for RDS and use those to invoke our Lambda, instead.
+Of course, an event-driven approach would perhaps be more technically sound in the sense that it would occur at exactly the right time.

 The reason I chose rate-based over event-driven is that I didn't to go through the trouble (for now) of trying to determine all the possible states / event-paths and making sure they're properly handled in my code.